TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow.md

 }
 ```

-Before we go into the code remember each cell's x and y represent's it location otherwise it's just a 2D array!
+Before we go into the code, remember each cell's x and y represents its location; otherwise, it's just a 2D array!

-So let's just diving into the code before showing the result.
-First we create a empty array full of unintalized slot's each slot represent's each row and it's children the collumn's.
-Now considering the i loop we index into the row here `arr[i] = new Array(Cols);` and fill it with empty slot's representing the amount of columns we need.
-Then in j we fill those columns using `arr[i][j]` so we can visualize say `arr[i][j] = 0` and Col and Row's are both 3 the data structure would look like so.
+So let's just dive into the code before showing the result.
+First we create an empty array full of uninitialized slots, each slot representing each row and its children, the columns.
+Now, considering the i loop, we index into the row here `arr[i] = new Array(Cols);` and fill it with empty slots representing the number of columns we need.
+Then in j we fill those columns using `arr[i][j]` so we can visualize, say `arr[i][j] = 0`, and Cols and Rows are both 3, the data structure would look like so.

 ```javascript
 let arr = [